Do You Know How Yoga Poses Can Benefit Your Writing?

 The Benefits of Yoga for Writers

-Of course, writers have a creative mind.
 Creativity is the nature of being a writer.
+They have creative minds and spirit.
 However, when the writer stumbles into the abyss where, occasionally, all creativity seems to have been zapped into nonexistence, practicing yoga can be of tremendous benefit.

 Yoga is especially relevant to creativity because of the spiritual aspects of the practice.
 When you consider that the practice of yoga originated from that need for the individual to somehow unite with the universe, how can we not proceed to harness that energy for creative thought?
-Yoga provides that pathway to the creative thought making it particularly helpful to the writer.
+Yoga provides that pathway to the creative thought making helpful for anyone but particularly for writers..

 The word yoga actually means union.
 Union of breath, body and spirit.
 It can be traced to the Vedic Culture which existed around 2800 B. C. Without delving too much into the different practices separately, it is important to know that there are six main paths of yoga and they can be practiced as separate disciplines or they can be practiced accessing various, single aspects of each.